 Continuing education Courses

-There are now five courses in the U.S. that offer medical providers – doctors, nurses, social workers and physical, occupational, and speech therapists – the opportunity to receive continuing education credits for learning about myalgic encephalomyelitis (ME) and chronic fatigue syndrome.
+There are now several courses in the U.S. that offer medical providers – doctors, nurses, social workers and physical, occupational, and speech therapists – the opportunity to receive continuing education credits for learning about myalgic encephalomyelitis (ME) and chronic fatigue syndrome.

 Spread the word!
 Let your healthcare providers know about these courses.
 Not enough providers are knowledgeable about ME, are informed about effective treatments, or practice compassionate care.
 Please pass along the following courses: